crowja/fqutils/README.md

 For the most recent bundle click the "Clone or download" button on [the fqutils home page](http://github.com/crowja/fqutils).

+The codebase is good but I want to remove the Automake dependency.
+I've been happy with Autoconf and will continue using it during the refactoring.
+A few folks have expressed interest in conversion to Cmake.
+I can be influenced, let me know! :) jac

 Fqutils is a collection of command line tools for working with files in FASTQ format, and complements the [Fastx Toolkit](http://hannonlab.cshl.edu/fastx_toolkit) developed by